testjamesman/ec2-db-quick/README.md

     ```
     git clone <your-repo-url>
     cd ec2-db-quick

     ```

 2.  **Make the dependency script executable:**

     ```
     chmod +x deploy.sh

     ```

 3.  **Run the script to install Docker and Docker Compose:**

     ```
     ./deploy.sh

     ```

 4.  **IMPORTANT:** After the script finishes, you **must log out and log back in** to your EC2 instance for the Docker group permissions to apply.

 #### Step 3: Run the Application

-With Docker, Docker Compose, and the agent installed, you can now start the application and database with a single command.
+With Docker and Docker Compose installed, you can now start the application and database with a single command.

 1.  **Navigate to the project directory:**

     ```
     cd ec2-db-quick

     ```

 2.  **Start the services:** The `--build` flag tells Docker Compose to build the application image from the `Dockerfile`.
 The `-d` flag runs the containers in the background (detached mode).

     ```
     docker-compose up --build -d

     ```

 3.  **Check the status:** You can see the running containers with `docker-compose ps`.

     ```
     docker-compose ps

     ```

-#### Step 5: Stop the Application
+#### Step 4: Stop the Application

 To stop and remove the containers, network, and volumes defined in the compose file, run:

 ```
 docker-compose down

 ```

-#### Optional: Install and Configure the Observability Agent
+### Optional: Install and Configure an Observability Agent

-Install your observability vendor's agent directly on the EC2 host.
+For full infrastructure monitoring, install your observability vendor's agent directly on the EC2 host.
 The agent will then monitor the host and the Docker containers running on it.
+This should be done *after* you've connected to the EC2 instance via SSH.

 1.  **Install the Agent:** Follow your vendor's instructions to install the host agent.